EdmundBenedict/lordcephei.github.io/pages/gwoverview.md

 ### _Introduction_
 ________________________________________________________________________________________________
-The _GW_ approximation is implemented in two forms: as a 1-shot perturbation to the LDA and as quasiparticle self-consistent _GW_.
+The _GW_ approximation is implemented in two forms: as a 1-shot perturbation to the LDA and as quasiparticle self-consistent _GW_ (QS_GW_).

 In 1-shot mode, the diagonal part of &Sigma; is evaluated at the one-particle (usually LDA) energies, yielding a correction to the